 Their are four main techniques used in nutritional development.

-Sautee, steaming, roasting, and crock pot style.
+Sautee, steaming, and pressure cooking style.

 Knowing how to use these four methods can create endless options for meal planning.